TOP 10 THINGS ABOUT DERMAL FILLERS

 - Dermal Fillers are medical products that can be injected into the skin to add volume.

 - Adding volume to the skin can soften or remove wrinkles and restore a smoother and fuller contour to give a more youthful appearance.

 - Dermal Fillers are a prescription medicine and a medical doctor needs to be consulted before any Dermal Filler treatment.

 - The specific brand names of Dermal Fillers cannot be mentioned on websites as the Australian Government regards it as advertising and has banned it.

-- The most popular Dermal Fillers used in Australia are temporary fillers based on Hyaluronic acid which occurs naturally in the skin.
+- The most popular Dermal Fillers used in Australia are temporary fillers based on sugars which occur naturally in the skin.